afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

 ## Usage

 The SQL script `Data Prep - Nashville Housing.sql` contains the queries used for this project.
-To run the script, you will need access to a SQL Server instance and the raw dataset `Raw Data - Nashville Housing.xlsx`.
+To run the script, you will need to access SQL Server instance and the raw dataset `Raw Data - Nashville Housing.xlsx`.
 The final result dataset was exported into excel file `Data Cleaned - Nashville Housing.xlsx`.

 ## Project Overview